DayG007/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link create a symbolic link in the current working directory 14-copy_html copy all new version of html files in current directory 100-lets_move moves all files beginning with an uppercase to a new directory
+13-symbolic_link create a symbolic link in the current working directory 14-copy_html copy all new version of html files in current directory 100-lets_move moves all files beginning with an uppercase to a new directory 101-clean_emacs deletes all files in current directory that ends with ~